-If you have brothers or sisters whom you help take care of, us this space to write about any of the ways that this has made changes in your life.
-You can also write down any chores you that you didn't do before your special adult was taken away fro you.
+If you have brothers or sisters whom you help take care of, use this space to write about any of the ways that this has made changes in your life.
+You can also write down any chores you have that you didn't do before your special adult was taken away from you. at this has made vn any chores you have